Skip to content

 Male fertility starts to decline from around 40 to 45 years of age; as testicular function and sperm parameters deteriorate.

-The only solution when struggling to conceive is IVF
+Myth #4: The only solution when struggling to conceive is IVF

-IVF may be the right option for you, there is a vast range of treatments available.
+IVF is not the only solution when experiencing infertility.
+Although IVF may be the right option for you, there is a vast range of treatments available.
 At Care Fertility, your treatment plan is bespoke and individualised to ensure your personal needs are met, these include:

-Irregular periods signify infertility
+Myth #5: Irregular periods signify infertility

 Irregular periods don’t always indicate a problem; factors such as weight loss or weight gain, stress or hormones can affect your menstrual cycle.